 Being as healthy as possible in the months before you try to have a baby has been shown to boost your chances of falling pregnant and give your baby a better chance of good health throughout their whole life.
 These simple steps will help you become as healthy and fit as possible before you become a mum.

-- begin trying before you are 35
+- begin trying before you are 35, if possible

 - be in a healthy weight range